55: No Such Thing As Samurai Nail Clippers

 And it's called a wetting agent, and it's to make water wetter.

-Because it just pumps up more.
-It pumps up more.
+because it just pumps up more

-But you don't want to mix up the oil and the water if you're a firefighter as well.
+You don't want to mix up the oil and the water if you're a firefighter as well.

 This is a terrible point.
 I don't think you can mix oil and water, isn't that the whole point?
+That's a very good point.

 It's amazing.
 Yeah.